Requirements for Transfer Applicants

 File the FAFSA online.
 The financial aid process takes approximately four to six weeks to complete.

-- Request that your final, official transcript(s) and/or Advanced Placement test scores be sent directly from high school/dual-enrolled college or testing centers to the Academic Advising and Registration office at CCS after you have been accepted.
+- Request that your final college and high school, official transcript(s) and/or test scores be sent directly from high school/dual-enrolled college or testing centers to the Academic Advising and Registration office at CCS after you have been accepted.

 New student Move In and Welcome Week activities